-Boston College Police Headquarters has a telephone system that is able to access external lines directly.
-This system, which is not routed through the campus switch, allows the Police to maintain telephone service when other campus systems are out of service or are experiencing busy circuits and other problems.
+Boston College Police Headquarters has a telephone system that allows the Police to maintain telephone service when other campus systems are out of service or are experiencing busy circuits and other problems.

-A Boston Area Police Emergency Radio Network, or BAPERN, radio system is in operation which allows the Boston College Police to communicate directly with all other police agencies within its normal level of operations, as well as with a majority of the police agencies in the state.
+A Boston Area Police Emergency Radio Network, or BAPERN, radio system is in operation which allows the Boston College Police to communicate directly with all other police agencies within its normal level of operations, as well as with a majority of the police agencies in the metro Boston area and eastern Massachusetts.
 At Boston College Police Headquarters and in police cruisers, local police calls are monitored over the BAPERN radio system.
-Additional police alerts are monitored over the Law Enforcement Agencies Processing Systems/ National Crime Information Center, or LEAPS/NCIC, network, which also allows the Boston College Police to communicate with other police agencies locally and nationally regarding local problems.
+Additional police alerts are monitored over the Law Enforcement Agencies Processing Systems/National Crime Information Center, or LEAPS/NCIC, network, which also allows the Boston College Police to communicate with other police agencies locally and nationally regarding local problems.
 The on-campus Police operate on radio bands that enable direct communication with Facilities Services personnel, Residential Life staff, and an off-campus community liaison program, the Community Assistance Patrol, sponsored by the Office of Governmental and Community Affairs.
 Direct radio communication with a local ambulance service is also available when the service is responding to calls from Boston College.

-Emergency intercoms, identified by blue lights, are located at various sites on campus.
-Emergency intercoms are also located at the main entrance of each residence hall.
+Appendix B: Reporting Crimes Policy Emergency intercoms, identified by blue lights, are located at various sites on campus.
 The intercoms connect a caller directly to the Boston College Police without the need to dial or use coins, and they enable the Police to respond immediately to the scene of the call.
-The locations of emergency "blue light" intercoms are noted on a map that is provided by the Boston College Police to each freshman and to any other interested party upon request.

-The Boston College Police Public Blotter, a listing of all reported crimes and other emergencies that occur on campus, is available at Police Headquarters for viewing by members of the University community and the public during normal business hours.

-For additional information regarding the Boston College Police Department, see Boston College Police -- Function and Responsibilities.
+The Boston College Police Public Blotter lists the arrests and incidents that take place on campus.
+The blotter is available at Police Headquarters for viewing by members of the University community and the public during normal business hours.
+The blotter does not contain information on crime victims, juvenile arrests or other information prohibited from release by law.
+For additional information regarding the Boston College Police Department, see Boston College Police Function and Responsibilities .